Sugar-free mango lassi recipe – healthy mango lassi recipe

-So as mangoes were in season, and we had some super-ripe, super sweet honey mangoes at home, I decided to make a lassi.
+So as mangoes were in season, and we had some super-ripe, super sweet honey mangoes at home, I decided to make a healthy mango lassi.

 A look online at recipes suggests you need to add four teaspoons of sugar, which totally goes against my quest for a healthy dessert/drink.

 So I whipped up a sugar-free version of the decadent lassi.
 This is no exaggeration – it was up there with some of the best lassis I’ve tried.
 And it made me realise that you really don’t need all that sugar.
-As a bonus, you’re getting a LOT of calcium, so to my mind, it’s healthy.
+As a bonus, you’re getting a LOT of calcium, so to my mind, it’s a healthy mango lassi.

 The trick is to use super-ripe, almost on their way out mangoes.
 The kind that are nice and soft.
-The sweetest ones, branded honey mango or kesar mango, can be found in most Asian supermarkets.
-They’re currently in season here in the UK (i.e. summertime).
+The sweetest ones, branded honey mango or kesar mango or Alphonso mango, can be found in most Asian supermarkets.
+They’re in season in the UK during summertime.

 And as for the other ingredients?
 Well, it’s just yoghurt and milk.

-So here is my sugar-free mango lassi recipe.
+So here is my sugar-free, healthy mango lassi recipe.
 It’s almost laughable to call it a recipe as it really is that easy.

 Ingredients for sugar-free mango lassi (makes one tall glass)